privML/privacy-evaluator/CONTRIBUTING.md

 ## Branches

-### Special branches
+### Main project branches

-- `main`: the current state of development
+- `main`: the current state of the project.

-### Regular branches
+### Work branches

-Branches that are being worked on should be named according to the following schema:
+If you want to contribute to the codebase, please fork the project first.
+To keep things clean, in your forked project you should create separate branches for each task you work on.
+These branches should be named according to the following
+schema:

-`[TYPE]/[ISSUENUMBER]-[SHORT-SLUG]`, e.g. `feat/22-membership-inference-attack`
+`[TYPE]/[ISSUE]-[SHORT SLUG]`, e.g. `feat/22-membership-inference-attack`

 ## Commits

 Regular commit messages should adhere to the following format:

 `[COMMIT MESSAGE]. #[ISSUE]`, e.g. `Improve contribution guidelines. #44`

 `[COMMIT MESSAGE]` should be formulated, such that this statement makes sense: